A beaming Trump welcomes Netanyahu to Mar-a-Lago, mending a yearslong rift with a key political ally

 For Trump, now the Republican presidential nominee, the meeting could cast him as an ally and statesman, as well as sharpen efforts by Republicans to portray themselves as the party most loyal to Israel.

-That's as divisions among Americans over U.S. support for Israel's war against Hamas in Gaza open cracks in what has been decades of strong bipartisan backing for Israel, the biggest recipient of U.S. aid.
+D ivisions among Americans over U.S. support for Israel's war against Hamas in Gaza have opened cracks in years of strong bipartisan backing for Israel, the biggest recipient of U.S. aid.

-For Netanyahu, repairing relations with Trump is imperative given the prospect that he may once again become president of the United States, which is Israel’s vital arms supplier and protector.
+For Netanyahu, repairing relations with Trump is imperative given the prospect that Trump may once again become president of the United States, which is Israel’s vital arms supplier and protector.

-For both men, Friday’s meeting will highlight for their home audiences their depiction of themselves as strong leaders who have gotten big things done on the world stage, and can again.
+For both men, Friday’s meeting highlights for their home audiences their depiction of themselves as strong leaders who have gotten big things done on the world stage, and can again.
 But Trump's public statements urging a rapid end to the war in Gaza could add to tensions.

 One political gamble for Netanyahu is whether he could get more of the terms he wants in any deal on a Gaza cease-fire and hostage release, and in his much hoped-for closing of a normalization deal with Saudi Arabia, if he waits out the Biden administration in hopes that Trump wins.